runtools/run/docs/content/introduction/resource-composition.md

 ### Resource composition

-Most of the time, you don't create your resources from scratch, you want to build them upon exiting ones.
-This can be done in two ways: loading or importing.
+Most of the time, you don't create your resources from scratch, you build them upon existing ones.
+That can be done in two ways, either by loading or by importing.

 #### Loading resources